All rights reserved for original written material on this website.

 Illustrated Shaker Music Program

-about the "Simple Gifts" song?
+about the story of the "Simple Gifts" song?

 In his illustrated talk (available on the web or in person) he will tell how "Simple Gifts" was written and its impact on popular culture,